tommie/innernet-debian/README.md

 Additionally:

+* Debian 12 (**bookworm**) is served by `jammy`.
+  There is a symlink in place to allow `bookworm`, which will cause APT to warn that the codenames missmatch.
+  In the end, either name works.
 * Debian 11 (**bullseye**) is served by `focal`.
   There is a symlink in place to allow `bullseye`, which will cause APT to warn that the codenames missmatch.
   In the end, either name works.